DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/wizard/helm.md

         - Click the list on the right of __Repositories__ to filter the Helm repository
         - Click the list on the right of __Type__ to filter the type of Helm Chart
-        - You can also directly enter the name of the Chart in the search box on the right to quickly find the Helm application that needs to be deployed
+        - You can also directly enter the name of the Chart in the search box on the right to quickly find the Helm app that needs to be deployed

     ![Basic Info](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/amamba/images/helm02.png)